-Since 2006, the Pacific Calling Partnership has been taking steps to ensure that the voice of Pacific Islands on climate change is heard loud and clear in the Australian and global community.
-In our workshops we aim to share the experience of the impacts of climate change on our Pacific neighbours.
+Since 2006, the PCP has been taking steps to help ensure that the voice of Pacific Islands on climate change is heard loud and clear in the Australian and global community.
+Our speakers have presented on a range of topics, including:

-- Climate Justice in the Pacific: climate change as a human rights issue
+- Climate justice in the Pacific: climate change as a human rights issue

-- Cross cultural awareness: differences between Pacific and Australian cultures
+- Cross-cultural awareness: differences between Pacific and Australian cultures

-In the time that she has been with the PCP Maria has made a huge impact on all who have met her.
+In the time that she has been with the PCP, Maria has made a huge impact on all who have met her.
 She combines a care for the future of her own people with a generous and graceful concern to bring people gradually and positively to an understanding of the kinds of decisions industrialised societies need to make if we are to extend the amount of time her people can continue to live on their islands.

 As mining companies engage in human rights abuses, land grabs, environmental destruction, community upheaval, loss of traditional life, militarisation, pollution of vital ecosystems, and vilification and killing of human rights defenders and activists, in the Philippines the Tagalog word ‘palayasin’ (go away) rings out… and is heard throughout Asia, Latin America, Europe, Oceania and Africa.
 Though companies claim they are responsible corporate citizens, the branding does not match the reality.